singleballplay/picam/README.md

     }
     ```

-Go ahead and put the sd card in the pi and power it on.
-Use and SSH connection to setup things after the pi is running.
+Now go ahead and put the sd card in the pi and power it on.
+Use an SSH connection to setup things after the pi is running.
 The default username is probably pi and the password is probably raspberry, you probably will want to change that.
+You can also connect the Pi to a monitor and keyboard and login normally when it boots up.

+    $ ssh pi@yourhostnamehere

 Change the Localisation Options to your locale if you're not in GB.
 Go to the 'Interfacing Options and enable the camera module.
 Go to 'Advanced Options and expand the filesystem.